 Talk to your customer

 I can’t think of a single project we’ve been involved with at Browser, where our research and consultation with real-life customers hasn’t yielded something we weren’t expecting.
-This can be done in many ways– surveys and focus groups are an excellent starting point though.
+This can be done in many ways; we find surveys and focus groups an excellent starting point.
 At the very least it will help prioritise a list of features you intend to include.
 The most successful businesses regularly consult their customers and act on the feedback they get.